chopdawginc/ReactAdminBoilerPlate/README.md

    2. components: Holds reusable UI components that can be used across different parts of the application.
 These could be elements like buttons, form fields, or any other small, self-contained parts of the UI.

-   3. constant: Stores constant values or configurations that remain the same throughout the application, such as API URLs, configuration settings,colors, and other static data.
+   3. constants: Stores constants values or configurations that remain the same throughout the application, such as API URLs, configuration settings,colors, and other static data.

-   4. context: Contains React Context files, used to manage and provide global state across the app (e.g., user authentication state, theme settings).
+   4. contexts: Contains React Context files, used to manage and provide global state across the app (e.g., user authentication state, theme settings).

    5. core: Contains core modules/files that are essential for the application’s functioning. (e.g., App, Routes)